cronvel/terminal-kit/doc/high-level.md

 * *ready*: when the input field is ready (rarely useful)
 * *rebased*: when the input field has been rebased (rarely useful)
+* *highlight*: when an underlying auto-complete single-line-menu emit an 'hightlight' event, it is re-emitted by the input-field

 Quick example, featuring *history* and *auto-completion*: